ryanthejuggler/ryanthejuggler.github.io/_posts/2014-03-26-chef-vagrant-and-digital-ocean.md

 {% endhighlight %}

 ### Launch the VM with our new configuration
-> At this point, you can bring up the VM with
+At this point, you can bring up the VM with
-> {% highlight bash %}
+{% highlight bash %}
-vagrant up --provider=digital_ocean
+vagrant up
 {% endhighlight %}

+to launch a VM.

-> to launch a VM with your newly configured `digital_ocean` provider.
+> If you've been following the "DigitalOcean" sections, it'll launch it with your newly configured `digital_ocean` provider.
 It'll take a couple minutes, so don't get anxious if it doesn't return right away.
 You'll see `Creating a new droplet...` on the screen for a bit, then `Assigned IP address: xxx.xxx.xxx.xxx` for what'll feel like forever.
 Pay attention to the IP address and write it down; you'll need it in a minute.

 > _Leave your computer._ I mean it.
 Go for a walk or something.
 Go buy some celebratory beer.

-> Once the launch has finished, type the IP address into your browser.
+Once the launch has finished, type the IP address into your browser.
 You should see the Apache "**It works!**" greeting.
 If you SSH into your machine, you'll find that MySQL and PHP have already been installed.
 Crack open those beers you just bought (you got them, right?) because you've just configured your server with minimal effort.
 You can destroy and bring up your server all day, and it'll always be set up just the way you want it to be.

-If you don't use DigitalOcean, you can just run `vagrant up`.
-I haven't actually tried using VirtualBox yet, but I'll add details once I have.

 ## Explore